AlexWambui/ecomerce-singlestore-ecommerce_laravel-livewire/notes.md

 ~~- star infront of message if marked as important.~~
 - delete functionality for regions.
 - delete functionality for areas.
+- delete functionality for product categories.
+- delete functionality for products.

 # Features
 - Users